amethyst/dwarf_seeks_fortune/README.md

     - Map editor
 - Be a proper example of how to use Amethyst.
 Document everything.
 - Add tests where necessary.

+Brainstorm ideas for tools:
+- Dynamite
+- Tunnel bore machine
+- Ladder
+- Balloons that go up, attachable to tools/blocks?
+Moves tools to where you can actualy use them.
+- Water streams to move tools or blocks?

+TODO:
+- Break 1 / 2 blocks horizontally
+- Break 1 / 2 blocks below
+- Moveable blocks